 I am desperate, we leave soon for a weekend away.
 Any other ideas out there?

 Susan from Rochester, NY

 White Vinagar!
 Wash out the fridge with straight white vinagar warmed up in the microwave for a minute.
 Don't rinse yet.
 Then leave a bowl of it in there overnight.
 The next morning rinse it down twice with plain water and dry it out completely.

 Did a search, and soemone suggested baking soda in water.
 Others suggested bleach water. found this at this website from Sept 2004:

 When refrigerators get old or have been in storage for a long time they can take on a stale odor, making it a less than appealing place to store your food.
 Often what happens is mold grows and creates the bad odors.
 Use the following recipe to help remove the mold and the odor.

 - activated charcoal

 First remove all of the drawers, shelves, the condensation pan and trays from the fridge.
 Scrub the inside of the refrigerator and freezer compartment with the bleach solution using a sponge or rag.
-Wear gloves and make sure you have proper ventilation.
-Also be careful about getting bleach stains on your clothing.
-Then clean the drawers, shelves and other components that you removed from the fridge using the same solution.
-Mix a second batch if you run out.

 Once you are done, put the fridge back together and place a shallow pan with 8 ounces of activated charcoal in the refrigerater and freezer compartment.
 You can buy the charcoal at local pet store in the aquarium supply section.
 Close the doors and let the charcoal sit for a week.
 If it still smells, replace the charcoal with fresh and let it sit for another week.